uclaml/CS269-Spring2021/index.md

 Students are required to do a project in this class.
 The goal of the course project is to provide the students an opportunity to explore research directions in optimization or machine learning.
 Therefore, the project should be related to the course content.
 An expected project include but not limited to

 - A novel and sound solution to an interesting problem
-- Comprehensive literature review and discussion
 - Thorough theoretical analysis of existing deep learning approaches

-The best outcome of the project is a manuscript that is publishable in major machine learning conferences (COLT, ICML, NeurIPS, ICLR, AISTATS, UAI etc.) or journals (Journal of Machine Learning Research). **Students cannot use their own published work as the course project.**
+The best outcome of the project is a manuscript that is publishable in major machine learning conferences (COLT, ICML, NeurIPS, ICLR, AISTATS, UAI etc.) or journals (Journal of Machine Learning Research).
+The detailed course project guideline can be found at here. **Students cannot use their own published work as the course project.**

 ## Relevant Courses